 Five Minute Focus RetreatsThese are mini online retreats, providing five sets of written material and (usually) some audio input.
 There is no interaction with the retreat giver other than through the Retreatline and a time-limited LiveChat facility.
 No advance booking is required.
 The first of these Five Minute Focus Retreats is on Lenten lectio divina, the characteristic Benedictine tradition of prayerful reading.
 In time, we hope to be able to make some of these mini-retreats into an iPhone and Android app.
 Other modules will be appearing throughout the year.

 RetreatlineFor all three kinds of retreat there is a dedicated Retreatline allowing email contact with the retreat guide.
 In the case of the Five Minute Focus Retreats, it is intended that the Retreatline should be used only for questions of a general nature/feedback.

 Virtual ChaptersThese are online web conferences, open to all, during which you can discuss with the nuns and other interested people questions concerning Faith and practice.
 We have had some trouble in the past with the Talkshoe VOIP client, but our new conference room seems to be working well.
+Ou main problem now is the very slow roll-out of fibre optic Broadband in rural areas.
+We are experimenting with various alternatives but haven’t yet found the perfect solution.
 See the Media section for further details.